Policy

 6.

-compensation policy.
+church’s workers’ compensation policy.

-A church opts to provide elective
+A church opts

-coverage for the minister under its workers’ compensation policy.
-When a new
+to provide elective coverage for a minister under its workers’ compensation

-minister arrives to replace the minister covered previously, the church must
+policy.
+When a new minister arrives to replace the minister covered previously,

-earnings must be reported under this option.
+be reported under this option.

 7.

-a sole proprietor with elective coverage.
+Ordained minister as a sole proprietor with elective coverage.

-minister as an employee under its workers’ compensation policy.
-In this
+decides not to cover its minister as an employee under its workers’

-situation, the minister may elect to establish elective coverage as a sole
+compensation policy.
+In this situation, the minister may elect to establish

-proprietor by filing a U-3.
-Ordained ministers who elect coverage as sole
+elective coverage as a sole proprietor by filing a U-3.
+Ordained ministers who

-proprietors are subject to the minimum
+elect coverage as sole proprietors are subject to the minimum and maximum

 8.